• Skip to primary navigation

 What recipes can be proofed in the Instant Pot?

-The IP is excellent at proofing yeast dough recipes like soft French bread, Cranberry Walnut Bread, cinnamon rolls, dinner rolls, croissants, pizza dough, foccaccia, and donuts, to name a few.
-After dough is mixed and kneaded, into the Instant Pot it goes for a flawless proofing.
+After the dough is mixed and kneaded, it goes into the Instant Pot for flawless proofing.
 As mentioned earlier, this helps baked goods become fluffy, tender, and more flavorful.

 Materials needed